greggersaurus/OpenSteamController/ReverseEngineering/README.md

  goal of modifying haptics jingle.
 This will be updated as tasks are completed and more knowledge is gained about the Steam Controller.

+1. Things to try immediately (see farther below for more details)
+    1. Simulate USART and PINT2 IRQs, as well as USB callbacks (at least resume)
+        1. All seem to be related... (in that there is some UART comms with Radio)
+    1. Dev Board comms with Radio Chip via UART
+        1. Monitor PIO1_5 and (anything else we can watch?) to check for change after sending same mesages?
+    1. Monitor GPIO1_5 when RF dongle is plugged in or not
+        1. Scope with official FW?

 1. Consider converting project(s) to CPP
     1. What version does compiler support?
         1. constexpr goodness?